Roof Lantern Cost

 Choosing a Roof Lantern

-Roof lanterns come in a wide variety of shapes, sizes, and styles.
-Some of your decisions will be limited by the space that you are working with.
+Roof lanterns come in a wide variety of shapes, sizes, and styles, and while you should have plenty of options to choose from, some of your decisions will be limited by the space that you are working with.

 Shape of Roof Lantern

-The shape you choose will depend on the space that you have.
+The shape you choose will depend on the space you have.

 Rectangle Roof Lantern Cost